goncaloremelhe/pfl-prolog/README.md

 The game configuration is represented as a list of 3 elements:
 - GameMode - Can be represented by numbers 1, 2, 3 or 4.
 It stores the type of game to be played, 1 meaning Person vs. Person, 2 meaning Person vs. Computer, 3 being Computer vs. Person and 4 being Computer vs. Computer.
 - BoardSize - Stores the size of the board, which is calculated depending on the number of marbles the player wants to play with.
 - Level - Represents the level of expertise of the Computer, 1 being Easy and 2 being Hard.
-(TODO) On Level 1, the computer randomly chooses one of the available moves, on Level 2 the Computer chooses its play based on what yields a greater value (greedy strategy)
+On Level 1, the computer randomly chooses one of the available moves, on Level 2 the Computer chooses its play based on which move yields a greater value, which is equal to the difference of the opposing player's score and the computer's score when looking at the board resulting from that move.

 The GameConfiguration is then passed to the initial_state/2 predicate, which generates the game board based on BoardSize and stores that Board and the GameMode in the first Game State.